 Is this a rain or shine ride? +-

-In the event that it is raining at the time that the tour is supposed to start, the tour will be cancelled.
+In the event that it is predicted to be raining heavily at the time that the tour is supposed to start, the tour will be cancelled 90 minutes prior to the tour.
+Registered participants will be contacted by a guide.